 Your LSU Admissions Counselor is your first point of contact for everything LSU.
 They can let you know what specific issue it is that’s keeping you from knowing your admission decision.
 But remember, this is an extremely busy time for them, so be patient, and don’t ask for an update everyday.

-Do you have any other questions about why it’s taking so long to find out if you’ve been admitted?
+Do you have any other questions about why it’s taking so long to find out if you’ve been accepted?
 Comment below and let us know!